TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

-   If the platform supports the :func:`unsetenv` function, you can delete items in this mapping to unset environment variables. :func:`unsetenv` will be called automatically when an item is deleted from ``os.environ``, and when one of the :meth:`pop` or :meth:`clear` methods is called.
+   If the platform supports the :func:`unsetenv` function, you can delete items in this mapping to unset environment variables. :func:`unsetenv` will be called automatically when an item is deleted kutoka ``os.environ``, and when one of the :meth:`pop` or :meth:`clear` methods is called.